About Bone Grafting

 Bone Morphogenetic Proteins

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing surgical risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Werner, Dr. Rubel, Dr. Strange or Dr. Madson will determine which type of bone graft material best suited to your particular needs.
+Dr. Werner, Dr. Rubel, Dr. Strange, Dr. Madson or Dr. Crecelius will determine which type of bone graft material best suited to your particular needs.